uestc-cyberlab/gpu_kernel_hijack/README.md

 ## Contact

+We wrote a paper (A Novel Kernel Hijacking and Trojan Injection Method on Graphics Processing Units) to illustrate this vulnerability.
 Please contact zhangyang1003@std.uestc.edu.cn for any questions.